average-bread/morefeatures/README.md

 * Colored glass.
 Can be crafted with 8 of any glass and 1 dye

 * Rainbow flower.
 Can't be crafted in dye but can create two copies of any dye

+* Colored glass trapdoors

+* Block of ham with cooked variant.
+Raw can be placed in the nether to be instantly cooked

+* Super ores for every vanilla ore.
+Can randomly replace normal ores and will drop more stuff

+* Paxels that can be used as universal multi-tools.

+* Climbing pickaxe that allow player to climb walls.

+* Mining hammers that break 3x3 area.

+* Flux plant that can be grown to farm string.
+Seeds can be found if you shift+right click on grass with paxel